simshadows/monster-hunter-rise-builder/developer_notes.md

 # Monster Hunter Rise Builder - Developer Notes

+## Minor Notes

+All files where type annotations haven't been fully implemented yet will include `// @ts-nocheck` as the first line.
+This will serve as a marker to indicate refactoring progress.

 ## React component constructors

 I set three fields in a React class component contructor: